rajabatra/cmc-csci143/topic_10_indexes_btree/README.md

 # B-Trees and Indexes

-Indexes are data structures used for making SQL queries (typically `SELECT`) fast.
+Indexes are data structures used for making SQL queries fast.

 1. Advantage:
     1. reduce the runtime of finding a row (for `SELECT`/`UPDATE`/`DELETE` statements) from $O(n)$ down to $\Theta(\log n)$